microsoft/WhatTheHack/999-SAPonAzure/Coach/06-Start-Stop-Automation.md

 # Notes & Guidance

 Here are the details of the solution and instructions on how to execute it in your landscape

+**Be sure to read the Frequently Asked Questions at the end of this document**

 # Overview of the solution